ObolNetwork/obol-docs/docs/gov/governance/contributions.md

 ## Will my contributions be public?

-Yes, incentives are public and can be viewed through the [Obol API](https://docs.obol.org/api#tag/Address/operation/AddressController_getAddressContributions), if you have the address of the protocol your are staking with or your own individual address if you are running your own DV.
+Yes, incentives are public and can be viewed through the [Obol API](https://docs.obol.org/api#tag/Address/operation/AddressController_getAddressContributions), if you have the address of the protocol.

 ## How do I know my contributions are being counted accurately?